 The pulpit, with its oak strapwork, is 17th century.

-While many of the choir stalls date back to the sixteenth century, some repair work was carried out by the Mayfield School of Carving in the early twentieth century.
-They also carved the reredos.
+Mayfield School of Carving in the early twentieth century carved the reredos.
 The screen to the Lady Chapel was carved in 1923 by Mr Rosier of Frant in memory of Thomas Hugh Mann of Trulls Hatch.
 The old choir stalls were replaced in 2016, designed and made by Simon McLay as a part of the reordering of the chancel.

 Most of the windows in the Church date from the late 19th and early 20th century, and nine of them were made by Mayer & Co of Munich and London.
 The East Window was donated in 1868 by Mrs Louise Treherne.
 There is a memorial window to Sir John Glubb (Glubb Pasha) at the West end.

 There is a ring of eight bells in the tower.
 The oldest bell, by Thomas Giles, is dated 1602.